International Journal of Applied Dental Sciences

 How to cite this article:

-Sumita Banerjee, Sanjeeta Ngairangbam, T Premlata Devi, Nandini DB, Saikat Mukherjee and Soumya Dutta.
+Sumita Banerjee, Sanjeeta Ngairangbam, T Premlata Devi, Nandini DB, Saikat Mukherjee, Soumya Dutta.
 Cytotoxic effect of chlorhexidine gluconate mouthwash – A micronuclei-assay.
-International Journal of Applied Dental Sciences.
-2017; 3(3): 82-85.
+Int J Appl Dent Sci 2017;3(3):82-85.